Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 --------------------

 A package may have other dependent packages.
-Such packages may be sub-packages of current package (located within a directory), or global versioned packages (or their sub-packages).
+Such packages may be sub-packages of current package (located within a directory) or global versioned packages (or their sub-packages).

-If a package depends on build targets from other packages, these packages should be listed in list of dependent packages.
+If a package build targets depend on build targets from other packages, these packages should be listed in list of dependent packages.

 There are following kids of package dependencies: